LeonidMarushevskyi/geo-services-api/README.md

 ## Development

 ### Running the Application
-_Make sure you have configured the valid client id and token for SmartyStreets as well as Perry.
+_Make sure you have configured the valid client id and token for SmartyStreets as well as Perry (https://github.com/ca-cwds/perry).
 Checkuot configuration in 'config/geo-services-api.yml'_

 To start the application by gradle use: `./gradlew run`